 2) The ratio between requested institutional start-up funding and planned external funding should be at least 1:5.

-d) consistent implementation of the 3Rs principle (replace, reduce, refine) in animal research.
+e) 3Rs Award: consistent implementation of 3R (replace, reduce, refine) in animal research.

-The Grant is awarded to outstanding post-doctoral scientists with a doctorate (clinician scientists or natural scientists) from Germany and abroad, who have already distinguished themselves with high-ranking publications, their own third-party funding and proven their potential as independent scientists.
-For candidates who are already employees of the University Medical Center (UMC) Mainz when submitting the application, the current position must be limited in time and financed from third-party funds.
+The grant is awarded to outstanding post-doctoral scientists with a doctorate (clinician scientists or medical scientists) from Germany and abroad, who have already distinguished themselves with high-ranking publications, their own third-party funding and proven their potential as independent scientists.

 Purpose and aim of the fellowship

-Successful candidates will be employed at the UMC.
+Successful candidates will be employed at the University Medical Center (UMC) Mainz.
 A funding of €100,000 p.a. to finance their own position and further project costs will be available to the candidates for a duration of 3 years.
 Clinician scientists who, due to their clinical obligations, only apply for funding of their proportionate employment (at least 50%) by these means can apply for a cost-neutral extension of the funding period to a maximum of 4 years.

 The candidates may take part in the advanced training program of the Mainz Research School of Translational Biomedicine.
 A mandatory prerequisite for an application is the commitment of the Department head to finance the applicant’s position after the end of the intramural funding for the duration of the third party-funded project, in case the financing of a third-party funded project has been successfully obtained.
 In this regard, please note that the regulations of the Wissenschaftszeitvertragsgesetzes (WissZeitVG) apply.

 The application process has two stages.
 Candidates are nominated by potential mentors from the UMC.
-The Committee for Research Support (AFF) makes the decision on inviting full proposals and awarding the High Potentials Grant.
+The Vice Dean for Research, supported by the Committee for Research Funding (AFF) and external reviewers, makes the decision on inviting full proposals and awarding the High Potentials Grant.
 Direct applications are not accepted.

-A specified catalogue of criteria (Pdf-file, 225,9 KB) is used to assess the candidates and their proposal in both stages of the review process by the AFF and external reviewers, respectively.
+A specified catalog of criteria (Pdf-file, 231,8 KB) is used to assess the candidates and their proposal in both stages of the review process by the AFF and external reviewers, respectively.

-1. Stage: Candidates are nominated by their potential mentors at the UMC to the AFF.
-After careful review of their CV and previous research achievements, the AFF invites suitable candidates to submit a full proposal.
-The documents must be sent electronically to firstname.lastname@example.org by October 10, 2021.
+1. Stage: Candidates are nominated by their potential mentors at the UMC.
+After careful review of their CV and previous research achievements, the Vice Dean for Research invites suitable candidates to submit a full proposal.
+The documents must be sent electronically to firstname.lastname@example.org by 19.06.2022.

 Required documents (in English):